IdaFaust/hsro-inf-fpk.github.io/assets/07-vorlesung/slides.md

 Data structures, entity types, auxiliary types.

-Core algorithms to load, store, organize and transform data.*
+Core algorithms to load, store, organize and transform data.

-Typically implemented in (pure) Java.**
+Typically implemented in (pure) Java.

 Examples:
 - `Joke` class to store jokes from ICNDB
 - networking code to retrieve jokes from ICNDB
 - internal cache to store jokes

-.skip[
-*strictly speaking, _model_ only refers to data; that's why some talk of MVVM or MVVC ]
+Strictly speaking, _model_ only refers to data; that's why some talk of MVVM or MVVC

-.skip[
-**you can also use meta languages or reference native libraries ]

 ---